Long known as hadrosaurines

 really need are a few good K. navajovius skulls with the adult

 Material from the earliest middle Campanian of Texas, including a skull and hand, may belong to a new species.
-Material from Mexico indicates a species 20% larger than K. navajovius, around 11 m long.
+Material from Mexico may indicate a species 20% larger than K. navajovius, around 11 m long, but at this time the material does not have distinctive characteristics.

 In 1993, Hunt and Lucas took two skulls that Horner had just assigned to K. navajovius and gave them their own genera: Anasazisaurus and Naashoibitosaurus.
 Both are largely based on skulls missing the lower jaw and beak (Naashoibitosaurus has some postcrania, too) with nasal crests that grossly are halfway between Prosaurolophus and Gryposaurus in form, sort of tabs between the eyes.
-Naashobitosaurus, when given a new genus, was thought to be from much younger strata than Kritosaurus (which gave it its name), but this turned out to be incorrect; Anasazisaurus is known from slightly older rocks and its crest overhangs the eyes, like a little handle.
+Anasazisaurus is known from slightly older rocks than K. navajovius and its crest overhangs the eyes, like a little handle.
+My opinion had been that Anasazisaurus horneri could be considered a species of Kritosaurus, and Naashoibitosaurus a partially grown example of K. navajovius, but only the first has been borne out so far.

 |K. horneri (Hunt and Lucas, 1993 [originally Anasazisaurus])|